jiegec/ctf-writeups/2025-12-02-blackhat-mea-ctf-final-2025/ranwide.md

 Copy-Item -Path "C:\Users\Public\Documents\SearchIndexer.exe" -Destination "\\SHR-SRV01\Deploy\SearchIndexer.exe"
 ```

-We decompiled the ransomware, and found its logic (contributed by @Xyzst):
+We decompiled the ransomware and discovered its logic (contributed by @Xyzst):

-1. read a 32 byte key from argv
+1. Read a 32-byte key from argv
-2. compute its sha256 for salt, use pbkdf2 to derive key, then compute iv using sha256 of key and salt
+2. Compute its SHA256 for salt, use PBKDF2 to derive the key, then compute the IV using SHA256 of the key and salt
-3. use AES-CTR to encrypt/decrypt the files
+3. Use AES-CTR to encrypt/decrypt files

 The 32 byte key can be found in `ProgramData/Microsoft/Group Policy/History/{DF23E480-0AAB-4A4A-8480-E1AF6E5F00EB}/Machine/Preferences/ScheduledTasks/ScheduledTasks.xml`: